hiltontj/trevorjhilton/content/about.md

 Hi, I am Trevor, a full-stack software engineer based out of Toronto.

 I spend most of my time building back-end systems with [Rust][rust] and front-ends with [React][react].
-Since I started professionally building software, I have worked mostly on integration platforms that enable systems to exchange data with each other; initially, in the healthcare space with [HL7][hl7] and [FHIR][fhir], and more recently in the financial space, dealing with REST APIs for various CRM, ERP, and lending platforms.
+Since I started professionally building software, I have worked mostly on integration platforms that enable systems to exchange data with each other; initially, in the healthcare space with [HL7][hl7] and [FHIR][fhir], and then in the financial space, dealing with REST APIs for various CRM, ERP, and lending platforms.
+Recently, I joined the team at InfluxData to work on the latest version of [InfluxDB][influxdb].

 I do have some open-source projects which are listed on my [Projects][projects] page, but otherwise, like to spend time jamming on [Advent of Code][aoc], or picking up books to learn new concepts and programming languages.